HL7/davinci-crd/input/pagecontent/hooks.md

 ### CDS Hooks

 #### Appropriate use of hooks
 CDS Hooks are intended to improve healthcare provider care planning processes by allowing relevant and useful information to be inserted into provider workflows.
-At the same time, inserting additional information into a provider's workflow will induce additional mental load even if the information is not acted upon and therefore must be done judiciously.
+At the same time, inserting additional information into a provider's workflow will induce additional mental load, even if the information is not acted upon, and therefore must be done judiciously.

 Payers and service providers **SHALL** ensure that CDS Hooks return only messages and information relevant and useful to the intended recipient.